thelfer/tfel/docs/web/abaqus.md

   aware that when using the `Native` finite strain strategy, results will depend on the fact that an orientation is defined or not*.
 Indeed the `Native` finite strain strategy will use:
-	- the Jauman rate if no orientation is defined.
+	- The Jauman rate if no orientation is defined.
 In this case, all internal state variables are rotated appropriately.
-	- the corotationnal frame defined through the polar decomposition of the deformation gradient if an orientation is defined.
+	- The corotationnal frame defined through the polar decomposition of the deformation gradient if an orientation is defined.
   Futhermore, behaviours using the `Native` finite strain strategy (or no strategy at all) can not be ported to other solver.
 If